 When you’re faced with intellectual property theft, it’s best to start dealing with it calmly before going for the nuclear approach.
 You can find and contact the person who is misusing your property and see if you can politely convince them to cease using your product.
 If this person is a former client, you can remind the mutually binding agreement you both signed as leverage to insist they stop.
 If they refuse to stop using your property, even after a peaceful approach, it might be the time to proceed with possible legal actions to enforce your rights.

 Of course, we wish you a career where you never run into these problems.
-Ruul constantly works to make freelancers’ life easier.
-If you want to start protecting your copyright ownership, you might benefit from free contract templates Ruul has prepared for you and start drawing service and non-disclosure agreements with your clients.
+Ruul constantly engineers solutions to make work easier for solo professionals.
+If you want to start protecting your copyright ownership, you might benefit from Ruul's free Service Agreement Generator or NDA Generator to draw agreements with your clients and secure your work.